Loaded Savory Breakfast Muffins

-If you're searching for a grab-and-go breakfast that's full of all the delicious things you would put in on omelet on a leisurely weekend morning, look no further than these breakfast muffins.
-Loaded with breakfast sausage, wilted baby spinach, tart apple, and sharp cheddar cheese, these savory muffins smell like a freshly baked quiche and make sure you get in some protein, fruit, and even greens for breakfast.
+If you’re searching for a grab-and-go breakfast that’s full of all the delicious things you would put in an omelet for a leisurely weekend brunch, look no further than these breakfast muffins.
+Loaded with breakfast sausage, wilted baby spinach, tart apple, and shredded sharp cheddar cheese, these savory muffins smell like a freshly baked quiche and make sure you get in some protein, fruit, and even greens for breakfast.

 A batch of these muffins in your refrigerator or freezer means that you won’t be tempted to grab an expensive, sugary muffin at the coffee shop on the way to work.